filipemarttns/filipemarttns/README.md

 ---

-### ⚡ **Who Am I?** ⚡

-I am **Filipe**, a **developer**, **creator**, and **dreamer**.

-I am a coder at heart, constantly striving to bring creative solutions to life.
-I thrive on problem-solving and pushing my limits.
-Whether it's a Python script, a mobile app built with **Kivy**, or a **Power BI** dashboard, I live for the challenge of turning abstract ideas into functional and efficient digital solutions.

-My journey is driven by passion, fueled by curiosity, and shaped by the world of code.
-I spend countless hours in the glow of my screens, crafting new ways to make digital experiences more intuitive, accessible, and engaging.
-The **dark mode** is my comfort zone. 💻✨

----

 ### 🛠️ **Tech Stack & Tools I Use** 🛠️

 I work with a wide range of technologies to build scalable, efficient, and innovative solutions.
 Here’s a list of the tools and languages that power my work: